Part-1

 /kerberos/bin:/usr/local/bin:/bin:/usr/bin:/usr/X11R6/bin)

-whereas the whence command produces no message:
+whereas the whence command produces no message:$ whence sqlplus1]

 and returns to shell prompt.
 This is useful in cases where the executable is not found in the path (instead of displaying the message):